-In this paper, we have proposed the e-MLDA, a new heuristic algorithm for the design of logical topologies to be overlaid on WDM networks.
+In this paper, we have proposed e-MLDA (extended MLDA), a new heuristic algorithm for the design of logical topologies to be overlaid on WDM networks.
 The resulting topology is based on the actual levels of node-to-node traffic demand.
-We went on to propose the MALDA, the objective function of which is to minimize the number of fiber amplifiers deployed in the logical topology.
+We went on to propose MALDA (Minimum number of fiber Amplifiers Logical topology Design Algorithm) for which the objective function is to minimize the number of fiber amplifiers deployed in the logical topology.
 Our algorithms are evaluated by comparing them with the conventional method in terms of average delay, throughput, and number of optical fiber amplifiers deployed in the network.
-The results have shown that the MALDA only needs about one-fifth of fiber amplifiers that the e-MLDA does, while the MALDA is able to accommodate as much traffic as the e-MLDA.
-Furthermore, when the process-ing capacity of IP router is high, the MALDA can accommodate more traffic than the e-MLDA does.
-Our results indicate that the MALDA is preferable in terms of designing a low-cost logical topology.
+The results have shown that MALDA only needs about one-fifth of the fiber amplifiers that e-MLDA does, while MALDA is able to accommodate as much traffic as e-MLDA.
+Furthermore, when the processing capacity of IP routers is high, MALDA can accommodate more traffic than e-MLDA does.
+Our results indicate that MALDA is preferable in terms of designing a low-cost logical topology.

-In our research, it is assumed that traffic flow is placed on the path with the lowest propagation delay, which is different from the situation for the hop-counts based IP routing.
+In our research, it is assumed that the traffic flow is placed on the path with the lowest propagation delay, which is different from the situation of hop-count based IP routing.
 We need to consider how IP routing affects the performance of the logical topology, which is a topic for our future research.